sigitfrank/restchat/README.md

 Please add .env file to your project directory.
 I already added an example.

+## Before Running Scripts

+Make sure your local server connection is connected (Start your Apache and MySQL).
+I used XAMPP application for my local server.

 ## Available Scripts

 In the project directory, you can run: